Upgrade deadline: regular support ends 11 August 2026

 bin/magento --version

-Note the patch level as well as the version — for example 2.4.6-p11 rather than plain 2.4.6.
+Note the patch level as well as the version, for example 2.4.6-p11 rather than plain 2.4.6.
 Being on a recent patch level is good news for your current security posture, but it doesn't change the deadline: every 2.4.6 patch level reaches end of life together on 11 August 2026.

 And if the command comes back with 2.4.4 or 2.4.5: those lines are already past regular support.
-Everything in this article applies to you with the urgency turned up — you're not approaching the cliff edge, you're past it, and every Adobe security bulletin since your line went EOL contains fixes your store never received.
+Everything in this article applies to you with the urgency turned up.
+You're not approaching the cliff edge, you're past it, and every Adobe security bulletin since your line went EOL contains fixes your store never received.

 Your two realistic upgrade paths: 2.4.8 vs 2.4.9